jdial1996/Notes/2. Areas/Kubernetes/Core Concepts/Scaling/Cluster Autoscaler.md

 - When there are unschedulable pods and no available capacity in the cluster, the Cluster Autoscaler will scale an autoscaling group associated with an existing nodegroup.

+**Scaling Down**
+- Cluster autoscaler will scale down nodes once they have been unavailable for a minimum amount of time.
+The default is 10 minutes but this can be controlled through `--scale-down-delay-after-add` parameter.

 [[Autoscaling Groups]]